lardemua/atom/README.md

 ```

 It is also possible to call some of these through the launch file.
 Check the launch file to see how.

+##### Advanced usage - calibration with anchored sensors

+When one sensor is set to be acnhored in the calibration/config.yml file, i.e. this [file](https://github.com/lardemua/atlascar2/blob/6850dfe2209e3f5e9c7a3ca66a2b98054ebed256/atlascar2_calibration/calibration/config.yml#L99) for the AtlaCar2, we recommend a two stage procedure to achieve a more accurate calibration:

+First, run a calibration using parameter **--only_anchored_sensor** (**-oas**) which will exclude from the optimization all sensors which are not the anchored one.
+This optimization will position the patterns correctly w.r.t. the anchored sensor.
+For example:

+    rosrun atom_calibration calibrate -json $ATOM_DATASETS/larcc_real/ dataset_train/dataset_corrected.json -uic -nig 0.0 0.0 -ipg -si -rv -v -oas

+The output is stored in the **atom_calibration.json**, which is used and the input for the second stage, where all sensors are used.
+In this second stage the poses of the patterns are frozen using the parameter **--anchor_patterns** (**-ap**).
+To avoid overwritting atom_calibration.json, you should also define the output json file (**-oj**).
+For example:

+    rosrun atom_calibration calibrate -json $ATOM_DATASETS/larcc_real/ dataset_train/atom_calibration.json -uic -nig 0.0 0.0 -ipg -si -rv -v -ap -oj atom_anchored_calibration.json